 This unique take on a traditional spice cake goes into the oven already frosted with a cinnamon and nut streusel to save you time and effort.

-A streusel is a crumbly topping consisting of flour, butter and sugar with added ingredients such as nuts and spices that goes on top of pies, breads or cakes.
+A streusel is a crumbly topping consisting of flour, butter and dark brown sugar with added ingredients such as nuts and spices that goes on top of pies, breads or cakes.
+A splash of vanilla extract balances out the intensity of the spices.

 This is an easy dessert filled with warming spices (like cinnamon, nutmeg and allspice) and a fluffy texture.
 This cake is baked in a sheet cake pan and doesn’t need extra frosting due to the inclusion of the streusel and only takes an hour to make from start to finish.

-The caramel frosting is made from scratch but you could use store-bought if you are pressed for time.
+The caramel frosting is made from scratch but you could use store-bought if you are pressed for time – just make sure the cake has time to cool completely before adding the frosting.
 The cake itself takes only 35 minutes to bake and is a shoe-in to become a family favorite in your house.

 3. Spice Cake

-This spice cake is incredibly moist and dense and is a showstopper of a dessert with its two layers filled to the brim with the warming flavors you expect from a spice cake brought together with a rich and creamy cream cheese frosting.
+This moist spice cake is satisfyingly dense and a showstopper of a dessert with its two layers filled to the brim with the warming flavors you expect from a spice cake brought together with a rich and tangy cream cheese frosting.

-With its comforting textures and flavors this cake is a fall favorite that is the perfect balance between sweet, spicy and savory flavors and is a must bake.
+With its comforting textures and flavors this spice cake is a fall favorite that is the perfect balance between sweet, spicy and savory flavors and is a must bake.
+The vanilla extract in the tangy cream cheese frosting balances out the flavors beautifully.

 It says it in the title: when baking this spice cake expect it to be super moist.
 This is because of the addition applesauce and apples to the base recipe which keeps the cake batter from over drying in the oven while baking.

-You can also make the cake ahead of time and freeze it for another time (up to 3 months) and when you need it, defrost overnight, make the frosting ans serve.
+You can also make the moist spice cake ahead of time and freeze it for another time (up to 3 months) and when you need it, defrost overnight, make the frosting and serve.

 5. Spice Cake